LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 Each tenant's data is encrypted.
 For Db2 on Cloud, it uses Db2 native encryption.
 This means there is a single key that encrypts all the tenants.
 There is currently no way to encrypt each tenant's tablespace with a different key.

-Offboarding a tenant's data is accomplished using dettach/drop partition, and subsequently dropping the tablespace.
+Offboarding a tenant's data is accomplished using detach partition, dropping the intermediate table, and subsequently dropping the tablespace.
+See the Db2 documentation for a detailed description on the detach partition process.

 **Stored Procedures: Adding Lookup References**